Tournament (film)

-Tournament is a 2010 Indian Malayalam-language road and sports film written, directed and produced by Lal starring Fahadh Faasil, Manu, Rupa Manjari and Praveen Prem.
+Tournament is a 2010 Indian Malayalam-language road sports film written, directed and produced by Lal starring Manesh Kumar, Fahadh Faasil, Rupa Manjari and Praveen Prem.
 It started its shooting in August 2010 and was released on 25 December 2010.
 The film features songs by Deepak Dev and original score by Alex Paul.
 Cinematography was handled by Venu and Amal Neerad for a song.

 Lal used a new format called play-replay, which is really the first in Malayalam film: One scene is replayed from different viewpoints after several scenes.
 Lal used this technique in the full length of the film.